 The proposal defense is to show research can be accomplished and successful completion is appropriate for the PhD degree.
-The defense normally should be completed prior to the end of the fourth semester of study for students with a master's-level background in geography, and normally prior to the sixth semester of study for students without a master's-level background in geography.
+The defense normally should be completed within 2 years after the CPA defense, no later than 5 years after entry into the program.
 Timelines will vary, of course, based on an individual student's circumstances, such as external employment and part-time status.
-A proposal defense typically lasts no more two hours.
+A proposal defense typically lasts no more than two hours.
 During the defense, the DSAC shall also determine that the candidate has the overall knowledge and qualifications required to carry out the research outlined in the proposal.
-The Defense is open to the public, attended by all members of the DSAC (for further details, see Appendix G).
+The Defense is open to the public, attended by all members of the DSAC.
+Additional Procedures outlined in Appendix C. The Department does not allow dissertation proposal defenses in the summer term.
+For an exception to this policy, students must first confirm that all existing committee members are available and willing to participate in a summer defense.
+The advisor must then write to the Department Chair and Graduate Director asking for a summer defense as an exception to the policy.